 The suspension is different than the likes of the coil spring Redshift ShockStop post I've previously used, as the Coast uses air.
 It comes preloaded to about 200psi, but you can add or reduce pressure for weight or preferences with a shock pump.

 PNW's recommended pressures seem about right.
-They say that on smooth surfaces you shouldn't get any sag, and after a bit of trial and error, I settled on 260psi.
+It says that on smooth surfaces you shouldn't get any sag, and after a bit of trial and error, I settled on 260psi.
 Whereas the Redshift moves over even a slightly rough surface, the Coast is just designed to take out the big hits rather than the small ripples.

 I like this set up, as I like a firm ride from a bike.
 It is only when hitting a pothole, large rock or tree root that you notice the movement.
 When shifting on the saddle there can be a few 'false alarms' where the post dips, but they are few and far between.